pufomadu/debugging-copilot/README.md

 - 🧠 Saving chunks to Chroma vector DB...
 - 🎉 Finished indexing 2000+ chunks into ./chroma_db

 ### Run the Streamlit App
 - Start the app:
 - streamlit run src/streamlitapp.py

-## 🤖 How It Works
+## How It Works

-- User input: Paste your error and select a help tier.
+- User input: Paste your error or general question and select a help tier.
-- Error parsing: The assistant extracts key error labels (e.g. KeyError, IndexError) using regex.
+- Error parsing: The assistant extracts key words using regex.
 - Context retrieval: Relevant pages are pulled from your course PDFs using Chroma vector search.
-- LLM reasoning: The assistant constructs a tiered response using GPT-4o (or fallback).
+- LLM reasoning: The assistant constructs a tiered response using GPT-4o-mini (or fallback).
 - Response: You get structured help, step-by-step fixes, or citations with page numbers.

-## 📌 Example Tiers
+## Example Tiers
  - User: "What is SQL?"

 | Tier | Output |